-A few years ago, my husband, Dan and I took a road trip from South Florida to New Orleans for our anniversary.
+A few years ago, my husband, Dan and I took a South Florida to New Orleans road trip for our anniversary.
 Originally, we wanted to return to Las Vegas where we honeymooned, but due to family obligations we decided to try a road trip.
-We spent 11 days on our trip, but only 4 were in New Orleans.
+We spent 11 days on our drive, but only 4 were in New Orleans.
 We made sure we stopped every few hours and incorporated additional destinations along the way.
 Hence our love affair with road tripping began.

 Day 1 Road Trip to Tampa